M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 includeInSearch: true
 ---

+This writing style guide is intended for those who write customer-facing content for M-Files and other related products.
+It provides stylistic and grammatical guidelines as well as punctuation ground rules for writing clear and consistent user documentation.
+The style guide also includes specific guidelines for creating user interface texts.
+These guidelines should be followed by everyone concerned to ensure that all content is written in the same, clear, and concise manner.

 ## Conciseness and Consistency

 * Stay concise.
 Consider what the user absolutely needs to know and leave out any non-essential details.